Szymongr14/JunkClusterBenchmark/docs/02_ubuntu_autoinstall.md

 This guide shows how to configure a PXE environment using `dnsmasq`, `pxelinux`, and `Ubuntu autoinstall`.
 It focuses on a legacy approach using `pxelinux.0`.

+### 📡 Assign Static IPs to Worker Nodes

+To simplify Ansible setup and ensure predictable SSH connectivity, it's recommended to assign **static IP addresses** to your worker nodes (e.g., via your router’s DHCP settings).
+This way, you can reliably list them in the Ansible `hosts` file in the next section.

 ### 1. Create TFTP Root Directory

 Create the directory where TFTP files will be served from: